Knee Osteoarthritis Treatment — Without Surgery in Knoxville, TN

 Are there side effects?
 Rare.
 Some patients notice mild, temporary skin redness.
 No systemic side effects.

 Will it cause cancer?
 The dose used for osteoarthritis is approximately 1/10th to 1/25th of the dose used to treat cancer.
-Long-term studies in Germany — where LDRT has been used for decades — show no increased cancer risk.
+Long-term studies in Germany — where LDRT has been used for decades — have not shown an increased cancer risk at these low doses.
 We do not treat patients under 40 except in specific circumstances.

 How quickly will I feel better?
 Most patients begin noticing relief between 6 and 12 weeks after their final session.
 About 70% report meaningful improvement.